BIDS/repro-case-studies/case-studies/jgukelberger.md

 ##### Key benefits
-*Discuss one or several sections of your workflow that you feel makes your approach better than the "normal" non-reproducible workflow that others might use in your field.
-What does your workflow do better than the one used by your lesser-skilled colleagues and students, and why?
-What would you want them to learn from your example?
-(200-400 words)*

 I think one of the most important points is recording exactly what version of the simulation code was run with what kind of input parameters.
 This excludes some of the worst cases of "non-reproducible results" and should definitely be a standard practice.
 (I cannot judge how established this practice is in our field because code and log files are rarely published.)